VC

 What is a good net IRR for a VC fund?

-A good net IRR for a VC fund is 20%+ for top-quartile managers, and 10–15% for median funds.
-Net IRR accounts for management fees (typically 2% annually) and carry (20% of profits above hurdle).
-The relevant benchmark is the public market equivalent (PME) — most institutional LPs expect net IRR to exceed the S&P 500 PME by at least 300–500 basis points.
+20%+ net IRR marks top-quartile performance for mature VC funds.
+Median funds return 10–15% net IRR.
+The relevant benchmark is the public market equivalent (PME) — most institutional LPs expect net IRR to exceed the S&P 500 PME by at least 300–500 basis points to justify the illiquidity premium.

 How long does it take a VC fund to return capital (DPI)?

-Most VC funds don't return meaningful DPI until years 7–10.
+7–10 years for most VC funds to return meaningful DPI.
 The average time to first significant distribution is 6–8 years.
-Top-quartile funds from 2015–2018 vintage are now showing 1.5–2.5x DPI as exits have accelerated through IPOs, M&A, and secondary sales.
+Top-quartile funds from 2015–2018 vintage are now showing 1.5–2.5x DPI as exits have accelerated through IPOs, M&A, and secondaries in 2025–2026.

 How does vintage year affect VC fund performance?

-Vintage year has a huge impact on VC performance because it determines the market environment at deployment.
-The best VC vintages historically are 2009–2012 (post-GFC low entry prices) and 2015–2017 (pre-unicorn bubble).
-The 2021 vintage is widely expected to underperform — high entry prices and the subsequent down-round cycle have hurt unrealized marks significantly.
+Vintage year is the single biggest driver of VC performance because it determines entry prices.
+The best vintages historically are 2009–2012 (post-GFC) and 2015–2017 (pre-bubble).
+The 2021 vintage is the worst-performing in a decade — high entry prices and the subsequent 30–50% markdown cycle have crushed unrealized marks.
+The 2022–2023 vintages look more promising due to disciplined entry prices.

 What is the difference between TVPI and DPI?

-TVPI (Total Value to Paid-In) includes both realized distributions AND unrealized portfolio value.
-DPI (Distributions to Paid-In) only counts actual cash returned to LPs.
+TVPI includes both realized distributions AND unrealized portfolio value.
+DPI only counts actual cash returned to LPs.
 TVPI can be inflated by unrealized paper gains.
-DPI is the definitive proof of returns — LPs increasingly weight DPI over TVPI, especially after 2021–2023 when many high-TVPI funds saw major markdowns.
+DPI is the definitive proof of returns — LPs increasingly weight DPI over TVPI, especially after 2021–2023 when many high-TVPI funds saw 30–50% markdowns on unrealized positions.